Krabbe disease is a rare genetic disorder of the nervous system that usually results in death.

 The disease is usually life threatening.
 Since it damages a person’s central nervous system, complications include:

 - respiratory failure and death

-The outlook is very poor.
 On average, infants who develop Krabbe disease will die before age 2.
-Children who develop the disease later in life will live a bit longer, but typically die between 2 and 7 years after they are diagnosed.
+Children who develop the disease later in life will live a bit longer, but typically die between 2 and 7 years after they’re diagnosed.

 If both parents carry the genetic defect that causes Krabbe disease, there’s a 25 percent chance that the child will inherit two copies of the defective gene and therefore have the disease.

 The only way to avoid the risk is if the carriers decide to not have children.
 The parents can find out if they carry the gene for Krabbe disease through a blood test, and this is a good idea especially if the disease runs in the family.